 One of the hardest parts of hiring a nanny could be negotiating a pay rate.
 You want the best caregiver you can find at a reasonable rate.
-And that shouldn’t be an issue if you approach this negotiation as a conversation and not a conflict.
+And that shouldn’t be an issue if you approach this negotiation as a conversation, not a conflict.
 It’s not a matter of one side winning or losing.
-Seek common ground, understand each other’s needs, and come to a shared solution.
-Both sides come out satisfied, which is a great start to your professional relationship!
+Seek common ground, understand each other’s needs, and develop a shared solution.
+Both sides are satisfied, which is an excellent start to your professional relationship!

 Your nanny will be working in your home and caring for your children.
 You’ll want them to feel valued and respected while at the same time you remain financially responsible.